This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-A technology originally developed to help people with paralysis, functional electrical stimulation (FES) is now being used to treat many medical conditions, including cerebral palsy.
+Functional electrical stimulation (FES) was developed to help patients with paralysis.
 FES is being tested in clinical trials for conditions ranging from stroke to multiple sclerosis and cerebral palsy.
-In children with CP, the treatment has been found to improve range of motion, muscle mass, muscle strength, walking speed, spasticity, gait, and foot and ankle positioning.
+In children with CP, functional electrical stimulation has been found to improve range of motion, muscle mass, muscle strength, walking speed, spasticity, gait, and foot and ankle positioning.

 What Is Functional Electrical Stimulation?

-FES is a fairly simple technology.
+FES is a relatively simple technology.
 It can be done with a small device that delivers an electrical impulse to a muscle.
-It is a low-energy current that acts like a tiny shock to activate nerves, which in turn causes the muscle to move.[1]
+FES stimulates peripheral nerves to activate muscle contractions.[1]

 This can be used for a paralyzed muscle that the person cannot normally move.
 Because the electrical energy delivered is low, the procedure is safe and not expected to be painful.
 The person receiving the impulse may feel a minor tingling or, at worst, a slight burning sensation.